apache/beam/runners/spark/README.md

 spark-dataflow
 ==============

+## Intro

+Spark-dataflow allows users to execute data pipelines written against the Google Cloud Dataflow API with Apache Spark.
+Spark-dataflow is an early prototype, and we'll be working on it continuously.
-Spark-dataflow is an early prototype.
-If this project interests you, you should know that we encourage outside contributions.
-So, hack away!
+If this project interests you, we welcome issues, comments, and (especially!) pull requests.
 To get an idea of what we have already identified as areas that need improvement, checkout the issues listed in the github repo.

-Spark-dataflow allows users to execute dataflow pipelines with Spark.
-Executing a pipeline on a spark cluster is easy: Depend on spark-dataflow in your project and execute your pipeline in a program by calling `SparkPipelineRunner.run`.
+## Motivation

+We had two primary goals when we started working on Spark-dataflow:

+1. *Provide portability for data pipelines written for Google Cloud Dataflow.* Google makes it really easy to get started writing pipelines against the Dataflow API, but they wanted to be sure that creating a pipeline using their tools would not lock developers in to their platform.
+A Spark-based implementation of Dataflow means that you can take your pipeline logic with you wherever you go.
+This also means that any new machine learning and anomaly detection algorithms that are developed against the Dataflow API are available to everyone, regardless of their underlying execution platform.

+2. *Experiment with new data pipeline design patterns.* The Dataflow API has a number of interesting ideas, especially with respect to the unification of batch and stream data processing into a single API that maps into two separate engines.
+The Dataflow streaming engine, based on Google's [Millwheel](http://research.google.com/pubs/pub41378.html), does not have a direct open source analogue, and we wanted to understand how to replicate its functionality using frameworks like Spark Streaming.

+## Getting Started

 The Maven coordinates of the current version of this project are: